How to Find & Lease a Retail Space in 6 Steps (+ Checklist)

 You can try to bring this down, especially if you’re looking at renting the space long-term.
 However, if you’re looking to stay for fewer than three years, you should focus your negotiating efforts on other areas.

-Landlords will generally try to work into the lease an annual increase in rent based on the consumer price index or some other measure.
+Landlords will generally try to work into the lease an annual rent increase based on the consumer price index or some other measure.
 These are also called escalations, and tenants should reach an understanding before entering into any lease.

 Utilities also take a chunk out of your profits, so try to see if this is something the landlord can include in the base rate.
 While they might not agree to include all, try to negotiate some items such as water and sewage.